Ricardicus/recurrent-neural-net/README.md

 <img src="https://raw.githubusercontent.com/Ricardicus/recurrent-neural-net/master/html/LSTM_forward.png"></img>

 That image describes a single layer forward pass.
 The terminology in the codebase are derived from that notation.
-So for example, if you wonder what model->Wy means, then Wy is represented in that set of expressions.
-Also, model->dldWy means the backpropagated gradients for Wy.
+So for example, if you wonder what model->Wf means, then Wf is represented in that set of expressions.
+Also, model->dldWf means the backpropagated gradients for Wf.
+I connect the layers with a fully connected layer, introducing Wy and by also.
+Inputs to the fully connected is the array h in the set of expressions above.
+I apply a softmax to output layer of the model also in the end, to get the probabilities.

 # Additional interesting stuff